-- north side boundary with no. 35 Brunswick Hill.
-This significant gap is considered sufficient to prevent any adverse loss of light or overbearing impact. - 7.26 The development will result in additional residential activity when compared to the present situation, with additional comings and goings and access to and use of the parking area to the rear of the site access by new driveway along the northern boundary of the site.
-This may be noticeable from surrounding properties and will be most acutely felt by the occupants of No. 35, where long lengths of the common boundary will change from garden to hard-surfacing.
-But No. 35 has a long garden itself, and there remains sufficient space within the plot to accommodate the access road and it is not considered that eight dwellings would result in a substantial number of sustained vehicle movements or uncharacteristic uses at unsocial hours.
-Officers consider that the residential amenity to No. 35 would not be significantly harmed. - 7.27 A construction method statement would be secured by way of condition to ensure the construction works are carried out in manner which does not result in undue noise, dust and other disturbances to existing surrounding occupiers. - 7.28 The proposals are considered to accord with Policies CC8, H8 and EN16 in respect of impact on existing surrounding occupiers, subject to the recommended conditions.
+- 7.20 The relationship to neighbouring properties through the extended building and the increased intensity of residential use has been established under approved application 201843. - 7.21 The proposed three storey rear extension would retain sufficient separation (4m) to the south site boundary with no. 41 Brunswick Hill such as to avoid any undue overbearing impact.
+The proposed three-storey and single-storey rear extensions would continue to respect a 55-degree angle from the rear ground and first floor windows of no. 41 such that no adverse loss of light is considered to result.
+The relationship with No. 41 would essentially be unchanged with that of the approved scheme. - 7.22 As acknowledged under application 201843, any such development will result in additional residential activity when compared to the present situation, with additional comings and goings and access to and use of the parking area to the rear of the site.
+This will remain an unchanged relationship from the approved application with the occupants of No. 35 continuing to share a common boundary.
+However as concluded under 201843, no. 35 has a long garden itself, and there remains sufficient space within the plot to accommodate the access road and it is not considered that the intensification of use on site would result in a substantial number of vehicle movements or uncharacteristic uses at unsocial hours.
+Officers continue to be of the view that the residential amenity to No. 35 would not be significantly harmed. - 7.27 A construction method statement would again be secured by way of condition to ensure the construction works are carried out in manner which does not result in undue noise, dust and other disturbances to existing surrounding occupiers. - 7.28 The proposals are considered to accord with Policies CC8, H8 and EN16 in respect of impact on existing surrounding occupiers, subject to the recommended conditions.